-Just last month, after a multi-day arbitration hearing, Ms. Hart won a full multi-million dollar award on behalf of a minority partner in a real estate development partnership.
+After multiple days of testimony and argument, Ms. Hart won a multi-million dollar award on behalf of a minority partner in a real estate development partnership.
+The ruling provided a recovery of 100% of damages and interest.

 Judge McMahon’s praise continued: